-We found ourselves parched once again and chose to satisfy our thirst with the most popular thing in the Czech Republic: BEER.
+I found myself parched once again and chose to satisfy my thirst with the most popular thing in the Czech Republic: BEER.
 Not just any beer, though.
 A Pilsner Urquell!
 One of the most popular Czech beers known to man.
 And no canned crap, either.
-We got tap beers in plastic cups.
-As always, they were delicious especially since they were so monstrous, flavorful, and cheap!
+I got a tap beer in a plastic cup.
+As always, it was delicious and satisfying, especially since it was so monstrous, flavorful, and cheap!
 The trifecta for the perfect beer!

 7. Fried Cheese Sandwich

 How can you go wrong with anything that has the words "fried," "cheese," and "sandwich" in the name?!
 This sandwich is served on a delicious bun, but the filling is deep-fried cheese.
 Yes, like a mozzarella stick in a bun!
 It's even smeared with some tartar sauce.
 Hallelujah!

 8. Open-Faced Sandwich or Obložené chlebíčky (a.k.a. garnished breads)